noofny/ollama_on_colima/README.md

 blobs  manifests
 ```

-6. Confirm Ollama recognises the models present on the mounted path and can run them without needing to download from remote repository...
+6. Confirm Ollama recognises these models present & can run them without needing to download them from the remote repository...

 ```shell
 root@1234567890:/# ollama list